The Garage Makeover of Your Dreams With Storage Ideas To Organize Your Stuff

 In this guide, we're giving you directions, step-by-step to help you transform your garage into that diserable, clutter-free workshop, mancave or salon you've always dreamed of having!

-In this guide, we'll go over how to purge your garage, how to make money from it, and finally garage storage ideas that will help you create a dynamic space for you and your family.
+We'll start with steps to take for a successful garage cleanout and how to make money from it as well as providing garage storage ideas that will help you create a dynamic space for you and your family.
 By the end of this guide, you'll have the space of your dreams.

 If you haven't been organizing your garage on a regular basis, you could be in got a big job.
 It can be overwhelming to tackle, and it's not always easy to get rid of all the years' worth of stuff that have been accumulating in there.